 Secular or Christian Daycares are becoming more popular than ever before.
 As a society, we are becoming more spiritual and need spiritual leadership in our children’s lives.
-Daycare is one way that parents are able to do this.
+Daycare is one way that parents can do this.
 But there are some arguments against choosing a secular daycare over a Christian one.
 The questions are:

 Why choose a secular daycare?
-There are many good Christian based daycare services that provide religious education and physical care for your children.
+Many good Christian-based daycare services provide religious education and physical care for your children.
 These services also have religious music and crafts for your children to enjoy.
 And, most importantly, they provide an environment where you can learn about your faith and gain support from other parents.

 How to choose a secular daycare?
-It’s important for parents to consider all of the options.
+Parents need to consider all of the options.
 Christian daycare services may offer physical education and physical therapy.
 Christian educational services will teach your child religious values, and they will also likely have religious music, crafts, and physical education courses.